Cart

 Converting Combustion Chamber Sizes

 Cylinder head combustion chambers are cc’d for the purpose of calculating compression ratios and to verify equal volume in each chamber.
-For the compression ratio formula (see Chapter 3) you need to convert measured cubic centimeters to cubic inches.
+For the compression ratio formula (see Chapter 3 of the book) you need to convert measured cubic centimeters to cubic inches.
 There are several conversions to choose from.

 Chamber size = measured cc x 0.0610237